Niagara Falls: Tourism

 The Niagara Scenic Trolley offers guided trips along American Falls and around Goat Island.
 Panoramic and aerial views of the falls can also be viewed by helicopter.
 The Niagara Gorge Discovery Center showcases the natural and local history of Niagara Falls and the Niagara Gorge.
 A casino and luxury hotel was opened in Niagara Falls, New York, by the Seneca Indian tribe.
 The Seneca Niagara Casino & Hotel occupies the former Niagara Falls Convention Center.
 The new hotel is the first addition to the city's skyline since completion of the United Office Building in the 1920s.

 On the Canadian side, Queen Victoria Park features manicured gardens, platforms offering views of American, Bridal Veil, and Horseshoe Falls, and underground walkways leading into observation rooms that yield the illusion of being within the falling waters.
 Along the Niagara River, the Niagara River Recreational Trail runs 35 mi from Fort Erie to Fort George, and includes many historical sites from the War of 1812.

 The observation deck of the nearby Skylon Tower offers the highest view of the falls, and in the opposite direction gives views as far as Toronto.
 Along with the Tower Hotel (built as the Seagrams Tower, later renamed the Heritage Tower, the Royal Inn Tower, the Royal Center Tower, the Panasonic Tower, the Minolta Tower, and most recently the Konica Minolta Tower before receiving its current name in 2010), it is one of two towers in Canada with a view of the falls.
-The Whirlpool Aero Car, built in 1916 from a design by Spanish engineer Leonardo Torres y Quevedo, is a cable car that takes passengers over the Niagara Whirlpool on the Canadian side.
+The Whirlpool Aero Car, built in 1916 from a design by Spanish engineer Leonardo Torres Quevedo, is a cable car that takes passengers over the Niagara Whirlpool on the Canadian side.
 The Journey Behind the Falls consists of an observation platform and series of tunnels near the bottom of the Horseshoe Falls on the Canadian side.
 There are two casinos on the Canadian side of Niagara Falls, the Niagara Fallsview Casino Resort and Casino Niagara.

-Touring by helicopter over the falls, from both the USA and the Canadian side, was described by The New York Times as still popular a year after a serious crash.
+Touring by helicopter over the falls, from both the US and the Canadian side, was described by The New York Times as still popular a year after a serious crash.
 Although The New York Times had long before described attempting to tour the falls as "bent on suicide" and despite a number of fatal crashes, the "as many as 100 eight-minute rides each day" are hard to regulate; two countries and various government agencies would have to coordinate.
-These flights have been available "since the early 1960s."
+These flights have been available "since the early 1960s".